johannesholmberg/archive.holmberg.io/notebook/_posts/2012-05-14-a-1000-distractions-in-your-pocket.md

 - /article/a-1000-distractions-in-your-pocket/
 ---

-<p class="intro" markdown="1">**I** have a very close relationship with my iPhone.
+I have a very close relationship with my iPhone.
 A deep connection was established from the moment I picked it out of the box.
-Every time, it's a true joy to use and it doesn't feel like a machine, more like an extension of myself.</p>
+Every time, it's a true joy to use and it doesn't feel like a machine, more like an extension of myself.

 You feel the same way too?
 I could almost figure.